sweattep/ancient_quotes/README.md

 >Remove far from me vanity and falsehood: and give me not wealth or poverty; but appoint me what is needful and sufficient

 >Woe to me!
 I wish I had not taken so-and-so for a close friend

+>If I betray him, I will be a wrongdoer; and those who do wrong do not succeed.

+>If you have reason to fear from a people betrayal, throw their treaty back to them, putting you on equal terms.